Last Updated on August 30, 2023 by Christine Kaaloa

 Your insurance policy must cover Pakistan.
 If you’re uncertain, then ask your insurance provider.

-I recommend your insurance also cover trip and flight cancellations, delays, medical and emergency coverage, as well as quarantine/cancellation in the case of COVID.
+I recommend you get trip insurance that covers trip/ flight cancellations, delays, medical and emergency coverage, as well as quarantine/cancellation in the case of COVID.
 While Pakistan has medical facilities comparable to the west, we will be in remote areas for part of the time.
 You may want to make sure your insurance covers things like medivac.

 You are welcome to use your preferred travel insurance company if it covers Pakistan.
 Most credit card travel insurance policies, tend to be basic, so you will need to call and ask your credit card company about their policy.